NativeScript/workshop/docs/chapters/chapter4.md

 #### Siblings

-If you are in the `'articles/read/5'` and you want to provide a relative path to the edit page or search page.
-You can use `'../sibling_path'`, like this:
+If you are in the `'articles/read/5'` and you want to provide a relative path to the edit page or search page, you can use `'../sibling_path'`, like this:

 ``` XML
 <Label text="Articles" [nsRouterLink]="['../edit', 5]"></Label>